-1.23 Business Hours
+1.26 Business Day

-"Business Hours" means 8:00 am to 5:00 pm Pacific Time, Monday through Friday.
+"Business Day" means Monday through Friday, 8:00 am to 5:00 pm Pacific Time, except for holidays observed by the state of Washington.

-1.24 Care Coordination
+1.27 Care Coordination

 "Care Coordination" means an Individual's healthcare needs are coordinated with the assistance of a primary point of contact.
 The point of contact provides information to the Individual and the Individual's caregivers, and works with the Individual to ensure the Individual receives the most appropriate treatment, while ensuring that care is not duplicated.